Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

   - Support proactive swap which utilizes secondary storage for less memory consumption.
     - Add Cache Pool/Cache Loader/Cache Element classes.
     - Update Memory pool and planner for better utilization.
-  - Added Execution order and memory usage tarcing for debugging.
+  - Added Execution order and memory usage tracing for debugging.
   - Added TFLite exporter which generates inference model for tflite (unstable).
 - Open source updates
   - TensorFlow-Lite2 has been upgraded to version 2.11.0.